As a Florida resident, you are are required by law to register your vehicle with the State of Florida.

 Truck-tractors, semi-trailers, trucks over 5000 lbs., automobiles for hire that seat nine or more passengers, and mobile home registrations are renewed in December.
 Vehicles and vehicle trailers are licensed according to weight, and mobile homes and travel trailers according to length.
 When the vehicle owner is renewing the registration, the owner will receive a numbered decal to affix to the license plate.
 If a trailer has a net weight of 1,999 pounds or less, it is not required to be titled.
 The following would be required to prove ownership in lieu of title:

-1. When the vehicle is a new trailer, a copy of the MCO and/or a bill of sale, showing a complete chain of ownership is required.
+1. When the vehicle is a new trailer, a copy of the Manufacturers Certificate of Origin and/or a bill of sale, showing a complete chain of ownership is required.

 2. When the vehicle is a used trailer (homemade or manufactured) having a net weight of 1,999 pounds or less, a bill of sale, which includes a complete description of the trailer and previous owner’s Florida license plate number, is required.